Boba Shop Case Study: Pearl Lemon Boba

 Boba Testing

-Something our team quickly found out during testing is that many boba places are essentially giving you sugary milk or syrupy water.
-Milk teas lacked flavour and packed a mean sugar punch or fruit teas tasted like sweetened flavoured water.
-This was something we wanted to avoid.
-We didn’t want our customers to feel as disappointed as we did when sampling the competition.
+Our team quickly discovered during testing that many boba places offer sugary milk or syrupy water.
+Milk teas lack flavour and pack a mean sugar punch, while fruit teas taste like sweetened water.
+We wanted to avoid this, as we didn’t want our customers to feel as disappointed as we did when sampling the competition.

 We used this as our inspiration for our bubble tea menu design.

-We knew we wanted lower sugar, sweetness without feeling like candy, flavour and REAL ingredients.
-We also wanted all flavours of milk tea to be vegetarian friendly with an ability to make it vegan and all fruit tea to automatically be vegan.
+We knew we wanted lower sugar and sweetness without feeling like candy, flavour and REAL ingredients.
+We also wanted all flavours of milk tea to be vegetarian friendly with an ability to make it vegan and all fruit tea to be vegan automatically.

 Designing the Menu

 We also couldn’t forget adding milk alternatives.
 So aside the standard skim milk and 2%, we also opted for oat, soy, coconut and almond milk.
-This was to keep the menu allergen friendly and more inclusive.
+This was to keep the menu allergen-friendly and more inclusive.
 We also didn’t charge extra for milk alternatives like most other shops.
-Even though some shops charge an extra .50 per cup, we felt it would be better to just include it in the price.
-This way no customer felt taxed due to an allergy or intolerance.
-This also lead to alot of happy people.
+Even though some shops charge an extra .50 per cup, we felt it would be better to include it in the price.
+This way, no customer felt taxed due to an allergy or intolerance.
+This also leads to alot of happy people.

 Progress